Fathers’ Rights (Paternity)

 - Notice of Related Cases, 12.900(h)

 - Application for Determination of Civil Indigent Status.
-This form is found on the website but does not have a form number.
+This form can be downloaded HERE.
 You may also obtain a copy from your local clerk but remember to ask for it directly by name.

 You must file the documents listed above in the county where you live or where the other parent lives.
 The clerk will complete the Summons with an official seal.
 The Summons must be served to the other party.

-“Service” is the process of sending court documents to the other party — delivered by a process server or a sheriff.
+“Service” is the process of sending court documents to the other party — delivered by a sheriff.
 This legal notification process informs the other party that the case was filed and provides them the opportunity to respond to the court.

 After you have filed the paternity case, the clerk may help you by sending the documents to the local sheriff for service to the other party.
 If the court sends the documents to the sheriff, then the sheriff will take the papers to the other party so they know about the case.
 If the clerk does not forward the documents on your behalf, you will need to send a copy of each document that you filed to the sheriff in the county where the other parent lives so the sheriff can complete the service process.

 Upon receiving the documents, the other parent has 20 days to file a written response with the court and mail you a copy.
 If the other party does not file a written response, the clerk may enter a Clerk’s Default against them.
 You may also file a Motion for Default, which is a written request to the court to make a decision about a case.
 If the other party never participates in the case, the court will likely grant your Motion for Default and you will likely receive everything you have requested in your petition.
 Even if the other party has a default entered against them, they may still appear before the court.
 The court will want to make sure it knows what is in a child’s best interest before it enters an order.
 So, while the case is still open, the other party can present evidence about what is in the child’s best interest.